Introduction

 Here are some of the core differences between SD-WAN and MPLS that you might want to consider:

-MPLS uses a dedicated physical network to route traffic, which means that the path is predetermined and may not be the most efficient route.
-In contrast, SD-WAN utilizes software to determine the optimal path for traffic based on network conditions.
+- Traffic handling: MPLS uses a dedicated physical network to route traffic, which means that the path is predetermined and may not be the most efficient route.
+In contrast, SD-WAN utilises software to determine the optimal path for traffic based on network conditions.
 This results in the faster and more efficient transfer of data.

-MPLS provides a consistent and reliable Quality of Service (QoS) for voice and video applications, while SD-WAN can prioritize certain types of traffic to improve QoS.
+- Quality of Service (QoS): MPLS provides a consistent and reliable Quality of Service (QoS) for voice and video applications, while SD-WAN can prioritise certain types of traffic to improve QoS.

 Let's now take a look at the advantages of SD-WAN over MPLS.